ExCL-Docs/excl-user-docs/git-contributing/authoring-guide.md

 Screenshots and images cannot be resized using markdown.
 Therefore, we embed `.html` that is rendered when we publish the tutorial to the documentation site.

-* Images and screenshots should be stored in a folder`.gitbook/assets`.
+* Images and screenshots should be stored in a folder`assets`.
+Images and screenshots added from the gitbook interface are stored in `.gitbook/assets`, but issues seem to occure if this folder is modified externally from gitbook.
 * Files should be named descriptively.
 For example, use names such as `adding-IP-address.png` instead of `image03.png`.
 * To remain consistent with other images in tutorials, please use the following `.html` code to resize, add a border, and open in a new browser tab when clicked.
 Note that you'll need to change the file name twice in the following code.

-    ```
+    ```html
     <a target="_new" href="/.gitbook/assets/ssh_import_pub_key.png"><img src="screenshots/ssh_import_pub_key.png" style="border-style:ridge;border-color:#bfbfbf;border-width:1px;width:550px;" /></a>
     ```